All Episodes

 You know, people too weak and too spineless to not even be able to overlook it.

-The California Supreme Court, this is not the Ninth Circus, California Supreme Court ruled on Thursday that writers have the right to talk dirty and make lewd comments, and therefore hurt people's feelings and offend them.
+But in the meantime, I don't know if you knew this or not, the California Supreme Court, this is not the Ninth Circus, California Supreme Court ruled on Thursday that writers have the right to talk dirty and make lewd comments and therefore hurt people's feelings and offend them if they are creating a television situation comedy.

-If they are creating a television situation comedy, they don't have to worry about being sued.
+They don't have to worry about being sued.

-The court said that uh writers of the hit TV series Friends did not create a hostile work environment or sexually harass a woman who worked for them by transcribing their raucous work sessions creating programs.
+The court said that writers of the hit TV series Friends did not create a hostile work environment or sexually harass a woman who worked for them by transcribing their raucous work sessions creating programs.

 A case was closely watched in Hollywood where several leading writers and civil liberties lawyers said the suit threatened to undermine freedom of speech and the creative process.